 First, I want to continue to explore the major theme of my book: How people can live with grace and purpose despite having a chronic illness or condition.
 Using the Buddha's teaching as a guide, I'll write about day-to-day challenges, such as the relentlessness of symptoms, the strain on relationships, the enforced isolation, and caregiver burnout.

-Second, I think of illness as a metaphor for the difficulties everyone faces in their lives.
+Second, I think of illness as a metaphor for the difficulties everyone faces in life.
 With this as a theme, I'll explore how Buddhist psychology and philosophy can help people live with equanimity no matter what challenges they face.
 For example, I'll write about Buddhist approaches to overcoming the stress and suffering that results from not getting what we want.
 I agree with the Dalai Lama that the Buddha was a great psychologist because he had such a keen understanding of how the mind works.

 Lastly, although most of my posts will combine the subjects of illness and Buddhism, on occasion, I'll write about one without reference to the other.